 Now for the colorful part

-Rather than dye Easter eggs in traditional artificial food colors, which were linked to hyperactivity in children in a study, we can make our own organic dyes.
+Rather than dye Easter eggs in traditional artificial food colors — which have been linked to hyperactivity in children, according to WebMD — we can make our own organic dyes.
 Just thinking about it makes us feel empowered!

 1 tablespoon of a spice or herbal tea, or 4 cups of a chopped fruit or vegetable (see below).